77yuki/LA-Crime-Data-Analytics/README.txt

 Then Make adjustment to the fields 'Host, user, password, database name' in "test file.py" to connect to your MySQL database.
 Finally, run the code and open the address http://127.0.0.1:5000/ in your browser.

+Current features:
+F2: (not available)
+F3: (not available)
+F5: add a row of data into table (not available)
+F6: Enter an area name and it will show the highest number of crimes in which hour during a day